 I’ve been craving green food lately, which led me to grab a big bunch of green kale while shopping.
-I went searching food sites to see if there was something besides kale chips, which I’ve had and love, but I wanted something a bit more substantial – like a meal.
+I went searching food sites to see if there was something besides kale chips, which I’ve had and love, but I wanted something with a lot of green and nutrients.

-Kale must be a super food, because it’s packed with vitamins and minerals.
-And I love that both the lemon and kale are alkaline-producing foods, helping us to lower acidity and inflammation in our body.
+Kale is packed with vitamins and minerals.
+And I love that both the lemon and kale are alkaline-producing foods, helping us to lower acidity and inflammation in the body.
 Here’s one chart I found that can help you find more alkaline foods.
 Not all food I eat is alkaline, but I try to find a happy balance of acid and alkaline foods on a daily basis.
+An easy way to do this is eat a lot of greens.

-- 1 medium bunch of kale leaves, stalk removed (about 6 large stalks or 8 oz)
+- 1 bunch Kale stalks removed, about 6 stalks or 8 ounces

 - Add about 4 cups of water to a saucepan and bring to a steady low boil.
 Alternatively, you can set up a steamer to steam the kale.